top of page

 Who is at risk of iron deficiency?

-• Elderly people (reduced food/nutrient intake and reduced iron absorption with aging)
+• Elderly people - reduced food intake and absorption efficiency with aging

-• Children and adolescents during growth spurts (increased iron needed for rapid physical development)
+• Children and adolescents - increased iron needed for rapid physical development

-• People experiencing frequent blood loss (such as after surgeries and blood donations)
+• People experiencing frequent blood loss - e.g. after surgeries and blood donations

 How to check if you may possibly be iron deficient?